Flagellation of Christ: In film and music

 The flagellation of Jesus ("Trial Before Pilate (Including the 39 Lashes)") is a climactic event in the rock musical Jesus Christ Superstar.

 Modern filmmakers have also depicted Christ being flogged.
 It is a significant scene in Mel Gibson's 2004 The Passion of the Christ.
 In Kubrick's A Clockwork Orange, Alex imagines himself as a Roman soldier flogging Jesus.
-On the album The Dying Truth, the death-doom metal band Cianide wrote a song called "Scourging at the Pillar".